labyrinthinesecurity/magma/README.md

 ```

 ### First test
-Initialize and empty the cache (Inbound direction)
+Initialize the cache (Inbound direction is bound to database ID 0, Outbound direction is bound to ID 1):

 ```
 ./magma --flushall --direction Inbound
 Inbound axioms and propositions flushed